Hopac/Hopac/Docs/Programming.md

 The parallel pair combinator **<*>** makes it so that the two jobs given to it are either executed sequentially, just like **<&>**, or if it seems like a good thing to do, then the two jobs are executed in two separate jobs that may eventually run in parallel.
-For this to be safe, of course, only jobs that are safe to run *both* in parallel and in sequence.
+For this to be safe, the jobs must be safe to run *both* in parallel and in sequence.
 In this case those conditions both apply, but, for example, the following job might deadlock:

 ```fsharp
 let notSafe = Job.delay <| fun () ->